thekenzai/ContactDay-web/README.md

 Main objectives
 ---------------
-ContactDay is a cross platform developed for kids aged between 3 and 17 years old suffering from speaking disorder and articulation troubles.
+ContactDay-web is a cross platform developed for kids aged between 3 and 17 years old suffering from speaking disorder and articulation troubles.
 It aims to :

 - Acquire better pronunciation of words.
 - Improve children’s capacity of assimilation.